 - Bridges are important from a military point of view.

-Bridge Components and Their Function:
+Bridge Components (Parts of Bridge) and Their Function:

-The main components of a bridge are
+The main components of bridge are

 - Adjoining structure

-The components of the bridge below the level of bearings is known as Substructure.
+substructure components of the bridge below the level of bearings is known as Substructure.
 It consists of the following.

 The function of the substructure is to support the superstructure components and transmit their loads safely to the subsoil,

-It is a structure mostly used for bridge and dam as substructure at the ends of a bridge span or dam and on that superstructure is rest.
+It is a structure mostly used for bridge and dam as a substructure at the ends of a bridge span or dam and on that superstructure is rest.
 Bridge with a single span has two abutments that offer vertical and lateral support.
 It also plays the role of retaining walls to resist lateral movement of the earthen fill of the bridge approach.